trigger-corp/Forge-Documentation/source/modules/flurry.rst

 **Platforms: Mobile**

 Set the user's current location: we recommend you use the :ref:`geolocation
-<module-geolocation>` module to grab the coords object which should be passed
+<modules-geolocation>` module to grab the coords object which should be passed
 in.
 E.g.::

     forge.geolocation.getCurrentPosition( function (position) {